-⊠ Multi Multi-pattern metering divides the image into sections and measures the light in each section for a balanced exposure reading.
-This type of metering provides error-free exposure settings for a wide range of shooting conditions.
-Center Weighted Center weighted metering concentrates on the center of the focus area to measure light.
-This type of metering is best when you want some level of control over contrast. ■ Spot Spot metering takes readings at a very small area.
-Use this metering method when you want exposure to be set according to the brightness of a particular subject, without being affected by surrounding conditions.
+Multi-pattern metering divides the image into sections and measures the light in each section for a balanced exposure read This type of metering provides error-free exposure settings for wide range of shooting conditions.
+Center weighted metering concentrates on the center of the fo area to measure light.
+This type of metering is best when you some level of control over contrast.
+Spot metering takes readings at a very small area.
+Use this metering method when you want exposure to be set according the brightness of a particular subject, without being affected surrounding conditions.